azureautomation/Preqrequisite-for-Migration-from-Azure-Automation-Update-Management-to-Azure-Update-Manager/README.md

 5. Assign required roles to the user managed identity created.

 The executor of the script should have Microsoft.Authorization/roleAssignments/write action such as Role Based Access Control Administrator on the scopes on which access will be granted to user managed identity.
+The script will register the automation subscription, subscriptions to which machines belong and subscriptions in dynamic azure queries to Microsoft.Maintenance and hence executor of the script should have Contributor/Owner access to all those subscriptions.

 ### PARAMETER AutomationAccountResourceId
         Mandatory.
 Automation Account Resource Id.